vikashoo7/Question/AWS.md

             Total number of IP Address of "10.0.1.0/16" is 2^(32-16)-2 one is for the gateway and other is for broadcast is reserveed.

+       * How many default VPC we can create in an account?
+	      5 Account per region

        * How to configure NAT route in private subnet?
             Route for NAT gateway for private Subnet Destination(0.0.0.0/0) ----> Target(NAT-Gateway-Name)

+       * What are type vpc Endpoint?
+	      it allows us to connect the AWS services with the private network.

+       * What is transite gateway?
+	      It is used to conenct for transitive pering for 1000s of VPC, on-premises, hub-and-spoke (start) connection.

        * How to configure 100 of VPC which are in different  region?
             How to peer the 2 VPC?
             How to design the VPC echo system?